District 1, Ho Chi Minh City: Economy

 When Saigon was governed by South Vietnam, Air Vietnam's head office was located in District 1.

 District 1 is considered the financial center of Saigon and Vietnam.
 It is home to the Ho Chi Minh City Stock Exchange, State Bank of Vietnam (Ho Chi Minh City branch), and Vietnamese headquarters of international banks such as HSBC, ANZ (sold retail business in Vietnam to Shinhan, currently located at Thủ Thiêm), United Overseas Bank, Standard Chartered, Citi, JPMorgan Chase, Bank of China, and Maybank.
-District 1 also known as the best spot for shopping in Vietnam, with a high concentration of shopping centres and luxury brands.
+District 1 also known as the best spot for shopping in Vietnam, with a high concentration of shopping centres and luxury brand stores, such as: Rex Arcade, Saigon Centre Mall (featuring Takashimaya), Vincom Center Đồng Khởi, Union Square Saigon, Lotte Department Store – Diamond Plaza and Now Zone Fashion Mall.

 District 1 was effectively shutdown for tourism during the COVID-19 pandemic in Vietnam, causing many restaurants, bars, clubs, and hotels, to suffer major financial distress.

 Consulates

 Ho Chi Minh City is Vietnam's biggest and busiest city, with a large population of immigrants from around the world living and working there.
-Because District 1 is the city's central district, many foreign general consulates are located there.
+As District 1 is the city's central district, many foreign general consulates are located there.